MoeinAbtahi/WALL/README.md

 ## Web Pages

 ### **Home**
-- This page provides users with instructions on how to use MASQA, including descriptions of each action and step-by-step guidance for interacting with the tools.
+- This page provides users with instructions on how to use WALL, including descriptions of each action and step-by-step guidance for interacting with the tools.

 ![Home](https://github.com/user-attachments/assets/e13cad7d-28a8-443c-834a-9217c2af5013)